bitsneak/htlle-da-vorlage/tools/README.md

 # github tools

+## build thesis

-The provided GitHub action allow one to build the diploma thesis in an automated workflow.
+The provided GitHub action allows one to build the diploma thesis through an automated workflow.

+## notification

+The provided GitHub action allows one to send notifications through an automated workflow to Discord when a new commit has occurred or the thesis has been updated.